orl512/Airbnb_Analysis/README.md

 Origin Country of Searches: Identifying the geographical origin of searches to tailor marketing strategies and listing content.
 Stay Duration and Check-in Days: Patterns in the length of stay and preferred check-in days, useful for creating targeted promotions and flexible booking options.

+Summary of Insights
+Guest Search Behavior:

+Most searches are for 1 or 2 guests, indicating a preference for smaller accommodations.
+Users predominantly search for short stays, with a high concentration of searches for weekend check-ins (Friday and Saturday).
+75% of users search for accommodations 1-2 months in advance, though there is a significant number of last-minute searches.
+Host Inquiries and Booking Patterns:

+Over half of users make inquiries after searching, but only about 23.68% convert into bookings.
+Conversion rates drop significantly for larger groups, suggesting challenges in finding suitable accommodations.
+Faster response times from hosts are correlated with higher booking rates.
+Geographical Insights:

+The majority of searches come from within Ireland, followed by the United States and the United Kingdom, indicating Dublin's appeal to both local and international travelers.

 Recommendations
 Optimize Listings for Smaller Groups: Focus on enhancing smaller accommodations, such as studios or one-bedroom apartments, to cater to the predominant market segment of solo travelers and couples.